waltterir/waltterir/README.md

 # Hey, I'm Wate👋

-Backend-focused developer building APIs and deploying them with Docker and GCP.
+Backend-focused developer building APIs and deploying them with Docker and GCP, with a growing interest in integration development.

-2nd year Business Information Technology student
+3rd year Business Information Technology student

 ## Projects